victorantunes/gplaymusic/README.md

-IMPORTANTE: This project is a fork from https://github.com/FelixGail/gplaymusic aimed at Android compatibility.
+IMPORTANT: This project is a fork from https://github.com/FelixGail/gplaymusic aimed at Android compatibility.

 # Unofficial GPlayMusic API in JAVA